CFDE® shows knowledge

 The examinee is presented with casework from which an opinion is determined.
 The casework includes handwriting identification, signature authentication, indented writing, altered document, and/or other aspects of forensic document examination.
 The practical section results are scored for methodology used, case development, reporting structure, and opinion reached.

-Once a SAFE™ member passes the CFDE™ Certification Examination, certification remains in effect for the remainder of the year.
-Each year a CFDE™ certified member must renew as a SAFE™ member and attain 20 continuing certification credits in order to remain CFDE™ certified.
+Once a SAFE™ member passes the CFDE® Certification Examination, certification remains in effect for the remainder of the year.
+Each year a CFDE® certified member must renew as a SAFE™ member.
+Certified members must maintain continuing education and expand their professional development over a 5 year period by accruing a minimum of 50 points and going through a Re-Certification process.

 • James Conway, Evidential Documents, Charles Thomas Publisher, Springfield, IL, 1978